remoteintech/remote-jobs/company-profiles/findify.md

 ## Remote status

-We are a completely remove company with no particular office location and employes in Sweden, France, Germany and Russia.
-Although remote work is our core, we believe that having regular live meetings is essential for creating the best work environemnt.
+We are a completely remote company with no particular office location and employees in Sweden, France, Germany and Russia.
+Although remote work is our core, we believe that having regular company retreats is essential for creating the best work environemnt.

 ## Region